jdmsharpe/discord-openai-bot/README.md

 - **Image Generation:** Create images from text prompts with `/generate_image` using GPT-4 Image (`gpt-image-1`) or DALL-E 3 / DALL-E 2, with controls for quality, aspect ratio, and style.
 - **Text-to-Speech:** Convert text into lifelike audio using `/text_to_speech`, with customizable voice, audio format, and speed.
 - **Speech-to-Text:** Transform audio attachments into text with `/speech_to_text` and pick Whisper or GPT-4o transcription models, plus transcription or translation into English.
+- **Video Generation:** Create videos from text prompts with `/generate_video` using OpenAI's Sora models, with controls for resolution and duration.
 - **Interactive UI:** Incorporates button-based controls and real-time feedback.

 ## Commands